strimzi/proposals/050-Kafka-Node-Pools.md

 ### KRaft support

-To support the Kafka KRaft mode, a new `roles` filed will be added to the `KafkaNodePool`.
+To support the Kafka KRaft mode, a new `roles` field will be added to the `KafkaNodePool`.
 It will contain a list of roles (`controller` or `broker`) assigned to nodes in a given pool.
 This will allow to use different configurations.
 For example, for a small cluster with shared broker and controller responsibilities: